GBlanch/WorldQuant-University-Applied-DS-Lab/README.md

 # Syllabus summary of the courses

-Due to WQU Copyright policies, no piece of IDE content/code ran or deployed in any courses is permitted to be published.
+Due to WQU Copyright Licenses and Policies, no piece of IDE content/code ran or deployed in any courses is permitted to be published.